Gendler Grapevine Interfaith Food Justice Initiative

 - Work with New Roots professionals.

-See more about the Gendler Grapevine Project and our partnership here at this blog post about Counting the Omer.
+See more about the Gendler Grapevine Project here.